Triple Shooting Follow-up: Subjects Involved Familiar With Each Other, Chief Pulido Says - NewsBreak

 Triple Shooting Follow-up: Subjects Involved Familiar With Each Other, Chief Pulido Says

 ALTON - Alton Police Chief Marcos D. Pulido has provided more detail about the triple shooting that occurred at 11:20 p.m.
 Wednesday in the 700 block of Oakwood Estates.
 This was Pulido's statement: "The Alton Police Department responded to the 700 block of Oakwood Estates in reference to a shooting.
 A preliminary investigation has revealed that three adults were shot while in the 700 block of Oakwood Estates.
-The people that were shot were transported to Alton area hospitals, then all were subsequently Continue Readingwww.riverbender.com
+The people that were shot were transported to Alton area hospitals, then all were subsequently transported to a St. Louis area hospital.www.riverbender.com

 Comments / 0